krnak/ztrezor/doc/suite.md

 #### Get Zcash address and viewing keys

-- [ ] Shielded addresses are always generated with fresh index.
+- [ ] Shielded addresses are always generated with a fresh index.
-- [ ] By default, user gets a unified address containing a Orchard receiver.
+- [ ] By default, the user gets a unified address containing an Orchard receiver.
-- [ ] _optional: User can request a orchard+transparent unified address_.
+- [ ] _optional: User can request an orchard+transparent unified address_.

 - [ ] User can request a Full Viewing Key.
-- [ ] User can request a Incoming Viewing Key.
+- [ ] User can request an Incoming Viewing Key.

 #### Send ZEC UI

 - [ ] Output address field accepts unified addresses and transparent addresses.
 - [ ] Suite is able to decode an unified address to get its receivers.
-- [ ] If a unified address has Orchard receiver, then output is shielded.
+- [ ] If a unified address has an Orchard receiver, then output is shielded.
-- [ ] If a unified address has not Orchard receiver, but it has some transparent receiver, then output is transparent.
+- [ ] If a unified address has no Orchard receiver, but it has some transparent receiver, then output is transparent.
-- [ ] If a unified address has no compatible receiver, address is rejected with some error message.
+- [ ] If a unified address has no compatible receiver, the address is rejected with some error message.
-- [ ] If user enters Sapling address, address is rejected with message "Sapling addresses not supported.".
+- [ ] If a user enters a Sapling address, the address is rejected with the message "Sapling addresses not supported.".
 - [ ] If an output is shielded, then it has an additional _memo_ field.
 Memo is a message for a recipient.
 - [ ] Maximum length of memo is 512 bytes of utf8 encoded text.
-If user enters a longer memo, he gets an error message.
+If a user enters a longer memo, he gets an error message.

 ## Servers